 During its historic season, Georgia’s one loss came to Auburn in Jordan-Hare Stadium, but the Dawgs got revenge on Gus Malzahn and the Tigers in the SEC Championship Game, 28-7.

 While the Bulldogs have turned things around on the field, the recruiting has certainly followed suit.
 In the 2018 class alone, the Bulldogs snapped Nick Saban’s and Alabama’s No. 1 recruiting class streak, signing a whopping seven 5-star prospects, including the nation’s No. 1 dual-threat QB, No. 1 RB, No. 1 OG and No. 1 OLB.
 In the years since, Smart has kept Georgia among the recruiting juggernauts.

-Smart came to Georgia from Alabama where he was the Tide’s defensive coordinator.
+Smart came to Georgia from Alabama, where he was the Tide’s defensive coordinator.
 Alabama’s defense consistently ranked among the nation’s best in every major statistical category under Smart’s watch.
 Smart followed Saban to Alabama after coaching with him with the Miami Dolphins.

 Smart began his coaching career as an administrative assistant at Georgia in 1999 and spent six years on the collegiate level — Valdosta State (2000-01), Florida State (2002-03), LSU (2004) and Georgia (2005) — before departing for the NFL.

-The 2009 Broyles recipient and 2012 AFCA Assistant Coach of the Year has led a suffocating Crimson Tide defense to three national championships during his tenure and the coveted title of the SEC’s best defense.
+The 2009 Broyles recipient and 2012 AFCA Assistant Coach of the Year led a suffocating Crimson Tide defense to 3 national championships during his tenure and the coveted title of the SEC’s best defense.
 But what he’s done at Georgia, bringing the Bulldogs their first national championship since 1980 (and then following it up a year later with another), is the stuff of legend.